-- Differences between private and public risk preferences-the public overall may be less risk averse than a particular individual due to pooling of individual risk. - Externalities-In private choices we consider only benefits to the individuals; in public choices we consider benefits to everyone in society.
+- Differences between private and public risk preferences-the public overall may be less risk averse than a particular individual due to pooling of individual risk. - Externalities-In private choices you consider only benefits to yourself; in public choices you consider benefits to everyone in society.

-It is argued that the social discount rate is lower than the private discount rate.
-In evaluating public projects, the lower social discount rate should be used when it is appropriate.
+It is argued that the social discount rate is lower than the private discount rate; in evaluating public projects, the lower social discount rate should be used when it is appropriate.